 Whilst this certainly won’t appeal to all, this classic way of sub ohm vaping means you can switch-up e-liquids more quickly, and there are a range of innovative options on the market too such as the Vapeam Muse atomiser, which boasts an easy build deck and adjustable airflow.

-Of course, there are a wide range of sub-ohm tanks on the market so it’s always worth doing your research to find one that suits your needs specifically.
-For example, the Innokin Scion sub ohm tank comes with larger wicking ports and increased space for airflow to further improve that cloud chasing experience, not to mention its impressive wattage range.
+There are a wide range of sub-ohm tanks on the market so it’s always worth doing your research to find one that suits your needs specifically.
+The Innokin Scion sub ohm tank comes with larger wicking ports and increased space for airflow to further improve that cloud chasing experience, not to mention its impressive wattage range.

 What about sub-ohm vape juice?

-In short, standard e-liquid with a more even ratio of PG to VG would make for a harsh experience when used in a sub-ohm device due to the sheer power of it.
+In short, standard e-liquid with a more even ratio of PG to VG would make for a harsh experience when used in a sub-ohm device.
 The higher amounts of VG allows you to safely vape and enjoy a smooth sensation that still delivers on taste and cloud production.

 Nicotine strength for sub-ohm vaping?